oraimogang-ui/gang/README.md

    ```bash
    docker-compose up -d
    ```
-3. By default, the API listens on `http://localhost:8080` and exposes authentication plus endpoints for rooms, availability, reservations, and guests.
+3. By default, the API listens on `http://localhost:8080` when launched locally.
+In production, expose it on a reachable hostname (e.g., `https://roomreserve.example.com`) and open the port in your reverse proxy.
+The API exposes authentication plus endpoints for rooms, availability, reservations, and guests.
 Create an API user in the RoomReserve UI or via the `/api/auth/register` endpoint, then authenticate in n8n using the HTTP Request node's basic auth fields.

 ### Menu & drinks dataset
 - Create or fork a simple GitHub repo containing a `menu.json` file (or use GitHub Gist raw URLs).
 Example file contents: